 - 6. Click Local Update in the Quick Access Toolbar. - Note that Autodesk Inventor updates the model by relinking all elements used to create the model.
 Any problems or conflicts that occur will also be displayed during the updating process.

 Adding a Placed Feature

-1. In the Part Features toolbar (the toolbar that is located to the left side of the graphics window), select the Hole command by releasing the left-mouse-button on the icon.
+1. In the Sketch tab, select the Hole command by left-clicking on the icon.